srondss/srondss/README.md

 ## About Me

-- 🎓 Aspiring polymath with a business degree currently switching it up and studying computer science.
+- 🎓 Aspiring polymath with a business degree who switched it up and is now working full-time coding/building MELD.
 - 💼 Director at MELD, shaping the future of crypto and DeFi.
 - 🌐 Polyglot: French, Dutch, English, Spanish, Arabic, Python, Solidity, Javascript, Typescript, C/C++.
 - 🔥 A 20-something year old tech enthusiast who lives and breathes innovation.